cseshubhamsinghal/outlook-opinion-mining/README.md

 - Tweets are fetched with the help of Listener function which is interfaced with the Twitter website using access tokens.

 Preprocessing the tweets :
-- Here preprocessing refers to tokenization, stop words removal, cleaning, Part Of Speech Tagging, Lemmatizing and stemming, etc.
+- Here preprocessing refers to stop words removal, cleaning, positive word count, negative word count, bag of words model etc.
 - In order to perform various symbolic and statistical Natural Language Processing, all these above tasks are performed.

 Modeling of Feature Vector: